-Since its construction, 55 people have died at Cold Spring Arch Bridge.
+Since its construction, at least 55 people have died at Cold Spring Arch Bridge.
 Eight people died in 2009 alone.
 These deaths could have been prevented by the installation of a safety barrier.

 Objections raised by opponents delayed construction of the barrier, resulting in further preventable deaths.

 Construction of a safety barrier on Cold Spring Bridge was completed in March of 2012.
 What follows is a summary of the rationale behind the barrier, which addresses a number of misconceptions about suicide means prevention.
 For more information, please visit the Means Matter website at the Harvard School of Public Health.

 The following facts support the construction of a physical safety barrier on the Cold Spring Arch Bridge:

 √ Construction of a physical barrier is the only proven method for the prevention of suicide by jumping.